tonykalalian/CodePact-React-Node/README.md

 ## Repository Contents

-This repository is organized into various folders and files, including:

-- **Notes:** My personal notes from the training sessions.
-- **Projects:** Projects and applications I built during the training.
-- **Code Snippets:** Useful code snippets and examples.
-- **Resources:** Links and resources for further learning.

 Feel free to explore the contents, provide feedback, or reach out if you have any questions about my experience or the training program.

 ## How to Use This Repository